 François Gipouloux (Emeritus Research Director, National Centre for Scientific Research, [CNRS] France), is a specialist in Chinese economics with a professional experience in China, Hong Kong and Japan of almost 20 years.
 He teaches at the Ecole des Hautes Etudes en Sciences Sociales (Graduate School for Advanced Studies in Social Sciences), Centre Chine, Corée, Japon.
-A graduate of the University of Paris (Paris 7), the Beijing Language Institute (1975) and the University of Beijing (1977), he received his Doctorate from the Ecole des Hautes Etudes en Sciences Sociales in 1981 and its Habilitation à diriger des recherches in 1997.
+Graduate of the University of Paris (Paris 7), the Beijing Language Institute (1975) and the University of Beijing (1977), he received his Doctorate from the Ecole des Hautes Etudes en Sciences Sociales in 1981 and its Habilitation à diriger des recherches in 1997.

 Analyst at the Centre for Evaluation and Prospective at the Ministry of Research and Industry (1982-1983), Deputy Trade Commissioner to the French Embassy in China (1983-1986), Permanent Consultant to Centre for Analysis and Forecasting at the French Foreign Office (1987-1990), resident of the Maison Franco-Japonaise in Tokyo (1990-1994) and Scientific Director of the Centre for French Studies of Contemporary China in Hong Kong (1997-2001), he was director of the Laboratoire International Associé CNRS-Université de Tokyo (CNRS-Tokyo University Associated International Laboratory: Comparative Approaches in Social Studies and Humanities), (2005-2012) and director of the China Korea Japan Research Centre at the Ecole des Hautes Etudes en Sciences Sociales (2012-2015).